 Cathy is the recipient of the BMW Local Hero Award, Yoplait Champion Award by Yoplait/Self Magazine and Susan G. Komen and the New York State Occupational Therapy Association Merit of Practice Award.

 Cathy is married to Peter Varunok.
 They have three children, Nicholas, Katey and Mikayla and live in the town of LaGrange.

 Pari has been the Executive Director of Miles of Hope since its inception in 2004.
 She handles all administrative aspects of the foundation including fundraising, public relations and media, administration, and review and research of grant applications.
-Along with volunteer chairman, she coordinates six Miles of Hope annual fund-raising events: Family Fun Run, Annual Spring Brunch, Goals for Hope Women’s Soccer Tournament, Community Walk for Breast Cancer, Hits for Hope Softball Tournament, and Hoops for Hope Women’s Basketball Tournament as well as other smaller events.
+Along with volunteer chairman, she coordinates six Miles of Hope annual fund-raising events: Family Fun Run, Annual Spring Brunch, Goals for Hope Women’s Soccer Tournament, Community Walk for Breast Cancer, and Hoops for Hope Women’s Basketball Tournament as well as other smaller events.
 Prior to joining Miles of Hope, Pari was a community activist and volunteer at various charities for ten years, chairing committees and boards of directors and serving as a trustee while she raised her two daughters.
 She started her professional career after graduating from Vassar, working in the US House of Representatives for Congressman Hamilton Fish, Jr. of NY and has worked on NY State Legislature and Congressional campaigns, most notably the US Senate campaign of Congressman Rick Lazio in 2000.
 She has a Masters in Public Administration with a concentration in Non-Profit Management and her book The Gates of Light was published in May 2015.

 Development Associate & Events Administrator